 (4) The equipment drawings and photos are from William Douglas & Sons Limited, 1901, Douglas’s Encyclopaedia, University of Leeds.
 Library.
 All or at least most of these equipment pieces would in all likelihood have been found in the Harris factory.

 (5) I estimate that the transfer of technology must have happened either right at the close of the 1800s or right at the beginning of the 1900s.
+The person who brought the technology to England is not known by name, but casting myself in this role makes it realistic since the transfer, in all likelihood, involved a scenario similar to what I am describing.
 I have written extensively about it in Bacon Curing – a historical review.

 Wrexham Advertiser (3 March 1894)

 Wyman and sons.
 1888.
 Wyman’s commercial encyclopedia of leading manufacturers of Great Britain.